 As we think about gifts for our children with CVI, we want to pick toys and materials for fun and learning.
 First and foremost, children with CVI are children.
 All children benefit from play as the basis of their learning.
 It is essential that our children have those opportunities carefully created and frequently available.
 Think about a child with typical vision.
 They have access all the time.
 Wouldn’t it be great to have teams look across the child’s day and make sure our children with CVI have visual and play access all the time?

 • Lighted toys for those that love light

-• Movement that is predictable, not too frantic.
+Movement that is predictable, not too frantic

 For the play environment: